gfredericks/corncob-cigar/README.md

 ### `time`

-A task for timiming a task.
+A task for timing a task.
 Different from timing a `lein` call from bash in that it excludes leiningen's overhead.

 ```